Unlawfully carrying a concealed weapon in Colorado

 - You didn’t know you possessed the weapon;

-- The blade of your knife was less than 3 1/2 inches long, or
+- The blade of your knife was less than 3 1/2 inches long;

-- The police found the weapon as the result of an illegal search and seizure.
+- The police or other law enforcement officer found the weapon as the result of an illegal search and seizure.

 Call us for help…

 Colorado’s concealed weapons law is full of nuances and exceptions.
 It is easy for people to fall into a gray area, or violate them without meaning to.

 If you or someone you know has been charged with carrying a concealed weapon or another of Colorado’s gun laws, we invite you to call us for a free consultation.

 Our Colorado defense lawyers have decades of experience defending clients on gun, knife and explosive device charges.
 We will respond to your inquiry promptly to discuss the best defense to your weapons or Colorado gun charges.

 We can be reached using the confidential form on this page, or at our centrally located Denver office: